Approximate inference via variational sampling: Variational sampling

-For many choices of $\phi$ functions, such as a set of linearly independent polynomials, the condition ${\rm rank}(\matphi)=n$ is verified as soon as $N\geq n$ distinct points are sampled.
-We may then track the unique minimizer of $L(\theta)$ using a numerical optimization scheme such as the Newton method with adaptive step size \cite{Press-92}.
+For many choices of $\phi$ functions, such as linearly independent polynomials, this condition is verified as soon as $N\geq n$ distinct points are sampled.
+For instance, the minimum sample size to guarantee uniqueness when fitting a full Gaussian model is $n=(d+2)(d+1)/2$.